vincentbarr/vincentbarr.github.com/about.md

 #Vincent Barr

-You can reach me at vincentvbarr@gmail.com.
+You can reach me at vincentvbarr at gmail dot com.

 ##n.
 a) Tinkerer, autodidact, reverse engineer-er-er with an appetite for interdisciplinarity (and pistachios, red ones).